 Monnalisa: With 2 different locations in Koh Phangan itself you’ll have no excuse why you can’t try this spot.
 Either at the Thongsala Food Court in the main town or the infamous party spot of Haad Rin.
 Specializing in Italian food you can’t beat a delicious pasta or pizza dish with homemade ingredients.
 For budget travelers, you can also choose to have dry pasta instead of homemade to save some money.

-The Masons Arms: This cute well built British style Pub is a great choice for Western food in Koh Phangan.
+The Masons Arms: This cute well built British-style Pub is a great choice for Western food in Koh Phangan.
 Whether you are after a chip butty, Sunday roast, or a full English breakfast.
 This place will have you reminiscing about home.

 Beach Coconut Bowls: If you are looking for something and somewhere a little bit more instagrammable head to Beach Coconut Bowls.
-With beautiful Bali style smoothie bowls these will definitely stand out on your feed.
+With beautiful Bali-style smoothie bowls these will definitely stand out on your feed.
 The bowls start from $6.00 / 180 THB.

-Safety In Koh Phangan
+Safety While Backpacking Koh Phangan

 Koh Phangan is a relatively safe place.
 You can keep yourself safe and well by using common sense and not putting yourself in difficult situations.
 The main thing here is that there is a bit of petty theft.
 Don’t use your phone along a busy street and if you must, turn away from the traffic.
 Carry your valuables in a cross the body bag.
 Bag snatching is quite common here to you want to prevent giving people the opportunity.
 These happen all over Asia and these points are standard practice when you are traveling.